FDA/open.fda.gov/_posts/2014-08-08-openfda-provides-ready-access-to-recall-data.markdown

 ---
 layout:         post
 date:           2014-08-08 14:30:00
-title:          "OpenFDA Provides Ready Access to Recall Data"
+title:          "OpenFDA provides ready access to recall data"
 authors:
-  - "taha@fda.hhs.gov"
+  - "Taha Kass-Hout"
 ---

 Every year, hundreds of human and animal foods, drugs, and medical devices are recalled from the market by manufacturers.
 These products may be labeled incorrectly or might pose health or safety issues.
 Most recalls are voluntary; in some cases they may be ordered by the U.S. Food and Drug Administration.
 Recalls are reported to the FDA, and compiled into its Recall Enterprise System, or RES.
 Every week, the FDA releases an enforcement report that catalogues these recalls.
 And now, for the first time, there is an Application Programming Interface (API) that offers developers and researchers direct access to all of the [drug,](http://open.fda.gov/drug/enforcement/) [device,](http://open.fda.gov/device/enforcement/) and [food enforcement reports,](http://open.fda.gov/food/enforcement/) dating back to 2004.